Photography Terminology Explained

 Aperture Priority Mode

 APS-C (APSC) is the acronym for Advanced Photo System – Classic, an image sensor format approximately equivalent in size to the Advanced Photo System “classic” negatives of 25.1 × 16.7 mm; aspect ratio of 3:2.
-Many variants of this size of digital imaging sensors, which are much smaller than 35 mm standard film (which measures 36×24 mm.) are used in almost all compact DSLRs.
-Devices with this smaller sensor are also called “cropped frame” because the edges of the image that appear if taken by a full frame camera are cropped off.
+Many variants of this size of digital imaging sensors, which are much smaller than 35 mm standard film (which measures 36×24 mm) are used in almost all compact DSLRs.
+Devices with this smaller sensor are also called “cropped frame” because the edges of the image that appear if taken by a full-frame camera are cropped off.

 APS was a film format introduced in 1996 but has been discontinued.

 APS-H (APSH), the acronym for Advanced Photo System – High Definition, is an imaging sensor (1.3x) that is smaller than full-frame (24 x 36mm) imaging sensors but larger than APS-C (1.5x) imaging sensors.
-This format is now available only in Canon’s high-speed 1D series cameras.

 Artifacts refer to image degradations or distortions as a result of image compression, interpolation and other image-processing activities.
 Examples of artifacts are: chromatic aberrations, moiré, blooming and noise.
 There are software applications available to fix or reduce artifacts.